Azure/azure-powershell/src/KeyVault/KeyVault/help/Export-AzKeyVaultSecurityDomain.md

 # Export-AzKeyVaultSecurityDomain

 ## SYNOPSIS
-Backs up the security domain data of a managed HSM for restoring.
+Exports the security domain data of a managed HSM.

 ## SYNTAX